 In practice, if you suspect your never bluffing opponent is also never folding, you might be better off getting it in with your big hands before a turn card comes that might scare/slow them down.
 But here, we just call because there is a high certainty that we will get further bets from them on the turn and river.

-This is another recurring lesson from nodelocking: if your opponent makes some sort of error, let them keep making it.
+This is another recurring lesson from nodelocking: if your opponent will make some sort of error, let them make it.

 It’s much better to let them keep firing with a very transparent range than to give them an opportunity to fold when they otherwise would have paid you off over several streets.
 Solvers will typically keep the opponent in the part of the game tree where they are making mistakes rather than force them out of it.